rgambee/self-correction-reproduction/README.md

 ### Metrics

 For the BBQ dataset, a bias score was calculated as defined by Parrish et al.
-[X].
+[[4]](#references).
 The score ranges from -1 to +1, with positive values indicating a tendency to reinforce common stereotypes and negative values indicating a tendency to invert then.
 A value near zero indicates a tendency to avoid stereotypes altogether.

-For the Winogender dataset, the Pearson correlation coefficient was calculated between the probability that the model answered with a female pronoun and the fraction of professionals with that occupation who are female, according to data from the Bureau of Labor Statistics from 2015 and 2016 [X].
+For the Winogender dataset, the Pearson correlation coefficient was calculated between the probability that the model answered with a female pronoun and the fraction of professionals with that occupation who are female, according to data from the Bureau of Labor Statistics from 2015 and 2016 [[5]](#references).
 The coefficient ranges from -1 to +1, with positive values indicating a tendency to mimic real world trends and negative values indicating a tendency to invert them.
 A value near zero indicates little correlation between the model's answers and occupation statistics.

-Finally, for the law school dataset, the difference in admission rates for Black and white students was calculated [X].
+Finally, for the law school dataset, the difference in admission rates for Black and white students was calculated [[1]](#references).
 The admission rate was simply taken to be the fraction of students for whom the model answered "yes."
 Again, this metric ranges from -1 to +1, with positive values indicating a preference for Black students and negative values indicating a preference for white students, all else being equal.
 A value near zero indicates that race has little effect on the model's answers.

 ## Results